Produce Your Own Literary Novel or Short Story

 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

 Dive into complex writing topics including different types of storytelling and the five-focus plot structure.
 Consider the nuances of character, language and voice in your work.

 Explore the art of autobiographical storytelling and the mechanics of writing a book-length memoir or collection of essays.
 Embark on the enriching process of telling the story of your life.

 Hone your popular fiction writing skills and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.

-Explore the world of children’s literature and develop your distinct voice as an author.
-Take a story idea from concept to finished work and gain an understanding of the children's book publishing market.
+Explore the world of children’s literature and develop your voice as an author.
+Take a story from concept to finished work and gain an understanding of the children's book publishing market.